cristianochesi/e-MGs/README.md

 FIXME
 ------------------
-- lexicon should be implemented with TRIE (Chesi 2019, Stabler 2013)
+- lexicon should be implemented using TRIE-like structure (Chesi 2019, Stabler 2013)
-- memory structure should be implemented with TRIE <- blocking RelM full measure implementation
+- memory structure should be implemented using TRIE-like structure <- blocking RelM full measure implementation
-- Derivation tree must be created by (deep)copying nodes: features are destroyed when succesfull structure building operations apply, then in this format the node is a bit "flat" and dependency-like
+- Constituency tree must be created by (deep)copying nodes: features are destroyed when succesfull structure building operations apply, then in this format the node is a bit "flat" and dependency-like (index tell us in which order the items are placed)
 - parameterization must be fully expanded (late expansion, pied-piping and expectation stacking, see Chesi & Brattico 2018)